Family returns from Disney to find $40K in damage to their home; kids responsible won’t face charges

 HORRY COUNTY, S.C.
-(WBTW) – The Kenny family came back from a trip to Walt Disney World on Sunday to find their home vandalized.
+(WBTW) – The Kenny family from South Carolina came back from a trip to Walt Disney World on Sunday to find their home vandalized.

 “They urinated on my computer to the point where they fried the inside and it started smoking,” said Brian Kenny, who owns the home with his wife, Kara Kenny.
 “We got a brand new hot tub this summer that was one of our big purchases that they destroyed with a shovel.”